 NOTE: Replace the GFCI outlet with only the exact replacement part unless instructed to do otherwise by the factory.
 Other types may fail to properly operate when connected to this unit.
-Refer to Table 15 for replacement options.
+Refer to Table 13 for replacement options.

+CONFIGURATIONS

-CONFIGURATIONS Non-Volatile Memory (NVM) Setup Utility
+Non-Volatile Memory (NVM) Setup Utility

 The inverter/charger settings may be adjusted with a NVM Setup Utility kit which is sold separately.
 The kit consists of a Kvaser® CAN interface which connects to a USB port on a laptop, a DB9 to RJ45 adapter, a terminating resistor, and a Windows PC program that can be installed on a x32 or x64 machine.
-The laptop is not included with the purchase of the kit.